ev3dev/ev3dev-buildscripts/README.md

 First time kernel build
 -----------------------

-1. If you don't have `git` already, then we need to install it.

-        ~ $ sudo apt-get install git

-2. Create a working directory somewhere.
+1. Create a working directory somewhere.
 For this tutorial, we are using `~/work`.
 The build scripts will generate extra subdirectories here so we suggest creating a new directory instead of using an existing one.

         ~ $ mkdir work
         ~ $ cd work

-3. Clone this repo and also the ev3-kernel repo, then make sure the lego drivers submodule is up to date (we don't always update the submodule commit in the kernel repo, so you have to pull manually to get the most recent commits).
+2. Clone this repo and also the ev3-kernel repo (or rpi-kernel or bb.org-kernel), then make sure the lego drivers submodule is up to date (we don't always update the submodule commit in the kernel repo, so you have to pull manually to get the most recent commits).

         ~/work $ git clone git://github.com/ev3dev/ev3dev-buildscripts
         ~/work $ git clone --recursive git://github.com/ev3dev/ev3-kernel